 rm get-pip.py

 This installs pip, setuptools, and wheel together.
-Download a fresh copy of get-pip.py each time you repeat the process.
+Always fetch a fresh copy of get-pip.py before rerunning the installer.

 Manage Packages with python3.13 -m pip